This recurring article series will guide you through the best UFC props for each major upcoming slate.

 UFC Props – What to Consider When Picking Fighters

-The UFC props and betting landscape has evolved far beyond simply picking a winner.
+The UFC props and betting landscape have evolved far beyond simply picking a winner.
 With operators expanding their offerings, player picks have become a key part of the sharp player’s portfolio.
 Whether you’re targeting significant strikes, takedowns, or method of victory, mastering MMA props requires a strategic mindset and a stat-driven approach.

 Here’s how to improve as an MMA prop bettor — from key data points to angles most casual fans overlook.